Zucchini Chocolate Cake with Avocado Chocolate Icing

 They store well in the fridge or freezer, ready to be heated in a toaster or grill.

 Enjoy these hot with home made Cucumber Pickles, which help to digest fried foods and of course they are also delightful with the Green Goddess Tahini Dip, Coconut Coriander Chutney, or Avocado Zucchini Dill Dip.

 Chia seeds work as an egg replacement, as well as chickpea flour also called ‘besan flour’.

 You can add 1 cup of left over cooked grains to this recipe, millet or quinoa tastes very nice.

 You can also use other vegetables like zucchini, carrot, sweet potato, instead of the cauliflower mhhhh!

 Green Goddess Tahini Dip

-Every vegan chef has to have a really good Tahini sauce recipe, I have found this one to be most palatable for ‘normal’ eaters, which makes me incredibly happy.
+Every vegan chef needs to have a really good tahini sauce recipe, I have found this one to be most palatable for ‘normal’ eaters, which makes me incredibly happy.
 Tahini is full of magnesium which might help with chocolate cravings.
-This dip is rich, hugs your tongue and grounds your Cauliflower Chia Fritters.
-Or try it with an orange and onion quinoa salad or even plain veggie sticks are awesome with this dip.
+This dip hugs your tongue and completes your Cauliflower Chia Fritters.
+Try it in a wrap, with a quinoa salad, steamed veg, or even plain vegetable sticks are awesome dipped in this richness.
 Enjoy the versatility!

 1/2 cup tahini, hulled